milofultz/tod_sh/README.md

 Tod is used in the command line via whatever alias you created.
 For instance, if you set an alias to `tod`, then you would add a task with `tod a "New task"`, start a pomodoro timer with `tod 1`, list all tasks with `tod la`, etc.

+### Tasks

+A task is a line of text that can have modifiers preceding them.

+* `x Completed task` - An `x` represents completion.
+* `(A) High priority task!` - A set of parentheses with a single letter inside represents priority, A to Z representing highest to lowest.

+### Flags

 Flag | Arguments | Description
 --- | --- | ---
 `n[ m]` | `n`: Task number<br>`m`: Minutes (25 by default) | Start pomodoro timer